 - You think the adjudicator applied the law incorrectly.

 - You don’t think the adjudicator observed the principles of natural justice (for example, you think the decision-making process was unfair to you).

 - More evidence has become available that wasn’t available at the time of the hearing.

-If the tribunal finds that the grounds of appeal are met, it may confirm, change or cancel the determination.
+On the appeal, the tribunal may confirm, change or cancel the determination.
 It may also choose to refer the matter back to the adjudicator for reconsideration.
 You’ll get a copy of the written reasons for the tribunal’s decision.